Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News: DATA COLLECTION AND ANNOTATION

-We annotate two major categories for each news headline: Perception and Accident categories.
-Each category is useful in understanding how people interpret the writer's sentiment towards the cyclists in the headline, whether the article is about an accident, and the readers perceived opinion about who caused the accident.
+\textbf{Annotation Guidelines.} We annotate two major categories for each news headline: Perception and Accident categories.
+Each category helps understand how people interpret the writer's perception of the cyclists in the headline, whether the article is about an accident, and the readers perceived opinion about who caused the accident.